hackatron19/sabal/README.md

 We made a GUI that displays all the query that are sent by parent and student.
 ## At 5:50 PM
 Succesfully made a GUI that information of user and stores in database.
+## At 6:45 PM
+Created GUI to edit information of user.
+## At 7:15 PM
+Made GUI to display details of students.